PeterCamilleri/CX16/quirks/memory.md

 At the other end of the memory cycle, data is loaded into the processor by the falling edg on the current memory cycle.
 Here too there is a timing specification.
-The data must arrive a certain amount of time before the end of the cycle to give it time to propogate into the internal circuitry of the processor.
-Like tADS, tDSR is snesitive to supply voltage.
+The data must arrive a certain amount of time before the end of the cycle to give it time to propagate into the internal circuitry of the processor.
+Like tADS, tDSR is sensitive to supply voltage.
 Let's see:

    V   | tDSR
 :-----:|-------